XinJingHao/Sparrow-V0/README.md

 <img src="https://github.com/XinJingHao/Images/blob/main/Sparrow_V0/ep_r.svg" align="right" width="35%"/>

-For both scripts, we have incorporated **tensorboard** to visualize the training curve, as shown on the right.
+Both scripts have been incorporated with **tensorboard** to visualize the training curve, as shown on the right.
 To enable it, you can just set the `write` to True, e.g.
 ```bash
 python train_DDQN_single.py --write True
 ```